This post may contain affiliate links which means I may receive a commission for purchases made through links. Learn more on my Affiliate Policy page.

 My advice is to purchase UWorld in your first year of nursing school.
 Use it all through nursing school to help you with your nursing exams.
 The same with Simple Nursing.
 Mike has so many free YouTube videos.
 Take advantage of them in your FIRST semester!

-I WISH someone had told me that!
+I WISH someone told me that!
 I didn’t find out about UWorld until my last semester of nursing school from a professor at a different university than I was attending.
 To me, that’s just mean!
 Everyone should know about this platform.
 So that’s why I’m telling you!

 We need to start creating a culture in nursing of lifting each other up and helping each other to succeed.